Sustainability and social responsibility with HSE in focus

 Strategic approach HSE

-SalMar’s HSE activities are based on our values and our strategic priorities.
+SalMar’s HSE activities are based on our values and strategic priorities.
 SalMar has drawn up a set of overarching objectives, with associated activities and action plans.
-On the basis of these overarching objectives, each individual division and department has drawn up its own local sub-goals.
+On the basis of these overarching objectives, each individual division and department has drawn up its own local sub-goals and internal control action plans.
 Management is committed to realising the goals that have been set.

-Risk assessments are carried out in accordance with the Norwegian standard NS 5814, and result in the drawing up of contingency and action plans that are regularly reviewed.
+Risk assessments are carried out in accordance with the Norwegian standard NS 5814, and result in the drawing up of contingency and action plans.
 Senior personnel have environmental responsibility as part of their job descriptions, and HSE rules and regulations have been drawn up for all employees.
 All non-conformances are reported, dealt with and evaluated on an ongoing basis.
-Activities relating to the environment are followed up through systematic monthly reviews by SalMar’s management teams.
-Twice a year, the issue of sustainability, with particular emphasis on the working environment and human safety, is tabled for discussion by SalMar ASA’s board of directors.
+Activities relating to the environment are followed up through systematic weekly and monthly reviews by SalMar’s management teams.
+Lessons learned and improvement measures are shared across all departments in quality-assured weekly reports.
+The issue of sustainability, with particular emphasis on the working environment and human safety, is tabled for discussion annually by SalMar ASA’s board of directors.

-In 2015 we worked to further develop our corporate governance platform (called EQS).
+In 2017, we worked to further develop our corporate governance platform (called EQS).
 The system is specially adapted to SalMar’s needs, and we have focused on creating an effective and user-friendly reporting solution.
 The system has now become an important tool in the day-to-day management of the company, and is a useful aid in the monitoring and management of risk.
-We will continue to develop this platform in 2016 to include additional opportunities for performance management and learning across the different units.
+We will continue developing this platform in 2017 to include additional opportunities for performance management and learning across the different units.